damonchandler/ansible/qs_clamav/qs_clamav_install/README.md

 *Ansible Tower/AWX*

-There is a Job Template in the GES Ansible solution that deploys this role against the Org's target inventory and credentials - **QS ClamAV Configuration**.
+There is a Job Template in the QS Ansible solution that deploys this role against the Org's target inventory and credentials - **QS ClamAV Configuration**.
 Ansible tagging can be selected while grooming the workflow for run against targets using the **Job Tags** or **Skip Tags** prompt.

 Author Information
 ------------------